Avoid fees from airline ticket name corrections

 “But it’s just one letter off…”

-We hear this frequently when it comes to name corrections.
+We deal with this frequently when it comes to airline ticket name corrections.
 In the last 15 years, it has become vital that the name on the reservation is an EXACT match to the name on the passport.
-If it is not, your client may experience a significant delay at the airport, be forced to pay hefty fees for the change, or be denied boarding altogether.
+If it is not, your client may experience a significant delay at the airport, be forced to pay hefty fees for the change or be denied boarding altogether.
 It is possible that your client is allowed to fly with a misspelled name.
 This is more likely to occur on a flight within the United States, but this can build a false sense of security.
 The best course of action is to ensure correct spelling when booking the flight.

 Although a misspelled name can often be corrected, there are situations where it simply cannot be fixed.